 - Striking an object that is submerged

-- Person being struck by a vessel, propeller, or propulsion unit while in the water
+- The person being struck by a vessel, propeller, or propulsion unit while in the water

 - Exposure to carbon monoxide

 - Interaction with marine life

 What are some of the most common causes of these kinds of accidents?

 The following are reasons that Kentucky lake boating accidents may occur: